PicsArt/cppbind/docs/02_first_steps/04_hello_user.rst

 |

 After generating bindings, you should include them with C++ source codes in your project build.
-In our tutorial example, we use Bazel to build the project.
+In our tutorial, we use Bazel to build the project.

-Bazel setups and rules for the "Hello user" example can be found `here <https://github.com/PicsArt/cppbind/tree/master/examples/tutorials/hello_user>`_.
+Bazel setups and rules for the "Hello user" tutorial can be found `here <https://github.com/PicsArt/cppbind/tree/master/examples/tutorials/hello_user>`_.